For students

 Find the pulse

-Clap the beat while moving your hands in a circle rather than staying in one spot.
-You can see the whole beat, not just its beginning.
+Clap or snap the beat while moving your hands in a circle rather than staying in one spot.
+This helps you understand how to get from one beat to the next — you can see the entire beat, not just its beginning.

 #48